Cracks showing in Germany's fragile truce with the ECB

-BERLIN Michael Stuebgen, a conservative member of the German parliament, was speaking with the head of a local savings bank recently about the European Central Bank's quantitative easing (QE) programme.
+BERLIN Michael Stuebgen, a conservative member of the German parliament, was speaking with the head of a local savings bank recently about the European Central Bank's quantitative easing (QE) program.

 Stuebgen, a spokesman on European affairs for Chancellor Angela Merkel's party in the Bundestag, credits the ECB and its President Mario Draghi with saving the euro zone from collapse four years ago.

-But conversations like the one with the banker have convinced him that its policies, in particular the massive bond-buying programme known as QE, have gone too far.
+But conversations like the one with the banker have convinced him that its policies, in particular the massive bond-buying program known as QE, have gone too far.
 He is not alone.

 Stuebgen and his colleagues plan to send Draghi a message when he makes a rare appearance in the Bundestag on Wednesday to explain his policies and answer questions from lawmakers.